 The ERC funds up to 100% of the total eligible costs.
-The costs are given for the full project duration22.
-Include the direct costs of the project plus a flat-rate financing of indirect costs calculated as 25% of the total eligible direct costs (excluding subcontracting).
-Furthermore, include a breakdown of the budget subdivided in personnel costs, travel, equipment, consumables, publication costs (including any costs related to Open Access), other direct costs, and any envisaged subcontracting costs.
-Please use whole Euro integers only when preparing the budget table.
+The costs cover the full project duration.
+This includes the direct costs of the project plus a flat-rate financing of indirect costs calculated as 25% of the total eligible direct costs (excluding subcontracting).
+The flat rate is automatically calculated by the system.
+The budget is subdivided in personnel costs, travel, equipment, consumables, publications (including any costs related to Open Access), other additional direct costs, internally invoiced goods and services, costs of in kind contributions not used on the beneficiary's premises, and any envisaged subcontracting costs.
+Use only Euro integers when preparing the budget table.

-If additional funding above the ceiling of 1.500.000 € for STG and 2.000.000 € for COG is requested for (a) covering eligible 'start-up' costs for a PI moving from another country to the EU or an AC as a consequence of receiving an ERC grant and/or (b) the purchase of major equipment and/or (c) access to large facilities, then this needs to be fully justified in the table provided for this purpose.
-Please note that any additional funding request under (a) and (b) is subject to 25% overhead.
-The request of additional funding under (c) to access large research facilities owned by a third party23 and not used on the premises of the beneficiaries should be listed in cost category 'C2.
-Other Direct Costs with no overheads'.
-Include the additional costs in the overall budget table as well.
+If you request additional funding above the ceiling of $2.500.000 \in$ for ADG for (a) covering eligible 'start-up' costs for a PI moving from another country to the EU or an AC as a consequence of receiving an ERC grant and/or (b) the purchase of major equipment and/or (c) access to large facilities, then you need to fully justify it in the description of the resources.
+Please note that any additional funding request under (a) and (b) may be subject to 25% overhead.
+Request of additional funding listed under (c) to access large research facilities owned by a third party and not used on the beneficiary's premises, will not be subject to a 25% overhead.